Adopted August 2011

 It's a great place to RELAX and reconnect naturally!

 It's a retreat center and youth camp nestled on 1,000-acre oxbow of the Susquehanna River.
-Rental facilities include:
+Call Camp Lackawanna for details 570-348-0643 or CLICK HERE today.

-- Main Lodge: Meeting space for 150 people equipt with a commerical-type kitchen and large screen porch.
+- Main Lodge: Meeting space for 100 people equipt with a commerical-type kitchen, large stone fireplace, and large screen porch.

-- Smryl Lodge: Sleeps 30 people and has a house-sized kitchen, meeting room, and large screen porch.
+- Smryl Lodge: Sleeps 28 people and has a house-sized kitchen, meeting room, and large porch.

-- Group Camping Site: Tent camping sites with water and one fire ring.
+- Group Camping Site: Tent camping sites with water and fire ring.

-- & amenities including a nature center, swimming pool, sand volleyball court, large mowed lawns, 11 miles of trails, scenic views, canoes, labyrinth, modern bath house, campfire ring, and amphitheater.
+- & amenities including a nature center, swimming pool, sand volleyball court, large mowed lawns, 11 miles of trails, scenic views, canoes, labyrinth, modern bath house, campfire rings, access to the Susquehanna River, and amphitheater.

 The Endless Mountains Nature Center is a proud member of the Association for Nature Center Administrators.